r2devops/hub/jobs/npm_scripts/README.md

 ## Objective

-This job will permits users to run several scripts from their `package.json` file using `npm`.
+This job allows users to run several scripts from their `package.json` file using `npm`.
 Scripts can be used with args.

 ## How to use it